 Skin: Pruritus (6% and 0%) and skin rashes (8% and 3%).

-Observed During Clinical Practice: In addition to adverse events reported from clinical trials, the following events have been identified during postapproval use of fluticasone propionate in clinical practice.
-Because they are reported voluntarily from a population of unknown size, estimates of frequency cannot be made.
+In addition to adverse reactions reported from clinical trials, the following adverse reactions have been identified during postapproval use of fluticasone propionate.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
 These events have been chosen for inclusion due to either their seriousness, frequency of reporting, or causal connection to fluticasone propionate or a combination of these factors.

 Ear, Nose, and Throat: Aphonia, facial and oropharyngeal edema, and throat soreness.